Scoring in the Low-Key Hillclimbs is simple!

 The men's and women's factors apply to conventional cyclists and runners.
 The hybrid-electric adjustment applies to all hybrid-electric riders, whether male or female.

 Runners times are further adjusted by a factor calculated based on a running energy model designed to relatively equalize climbs for runners.
 This is described here.
-For a 12% grade, runners score factor should be the same as cyclists.
+For a 12% grade, runners score the same as cyclists.
 This runners times are reduced for grades less than 12%, increased for grades steeper than 12%.
 This is in recognition that runners do better relative to cyclists the steeper the road.

 Tandem time adjustments are the average of the adjustment factors for the tandem riders.
 So times for all-men are unchanged, all-women are multiplied by 0.829, and equal-male-female are multipled by 0.915.
 Hybrid-electric tandems would use the hybrid-electric time adjustment.